int0thewind/TET-React/README.md

 This project allows you to convert MIDI number, frequency, and pitch, under the twelve tone equal temperment system.

-An online demo is deployed on firebase. [link](https://tet12-f20d7.firebaseapp.com)
+An online demo is deployed on firebase. [link](https://tet12-f20d7.firebaseapp.com).
+This app is planned to be deployed on another server.
+Firebase hosting would be abandoned in the near future.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).